Bodigrim/logict/README.md

 In this simple example, each of the `choose` calls acts as a backtracking choice point where different entries of the `parents` array will be generated.
-The `observeAll` collects all the values "produced" by `Logic`, allowing this program to display:
+This backtracking is handled automatically by the `MonadLogic` instance for `Logic` and does not need to be explicitly written into the code.
+The `observeAll` function collects all the values "produced" by `Logic`, allowing this program to
+display:

 ```
 Anne's grandparents are: ["Sarah","Arnold"]
 ```

-This example is provided as the `grandparents` executable built by the `logict` package so you can run it yourself and run various experiments.
+This example is provided as the `grandparents` executable built by the `logict` package so you can run it yourself and try various experimental modifications.

 ## Additional Notes

-Note that the implementation in this `logict` package provides the backtracking functionality at a lower level than that defined in the associated paper.
+The implementation in this `logict` package provides the backtracking functionality at a lower level than that defined in the associated paper.
 The backtracking is defined within the `Alternative` class as `<|>` and `empty`, whereas the paper uses the `MonadPlus` class and the `mplus` and `mzero` functions; since `Alternative` is a requirement (constraint) for `MonadPlus`, this allows both nomenclatures to be supported and used as appropriate to the client code.

-More details as well as other functions (including fair conjunction and disjunction) are provided in the Haddock documentation.
+More details on using this package as well as other functions (including fair conjunction and disjunction) are provided in the Haddock documentation.